eclipse/kuksa.val/kuksa-client/README.md

 ## Installing the client and starting its CLI

-The fastest way to start using the kuksa-client is to install a pre-built version with pip.
+The fastest way to start using kuksa-client is to install a pre-built version from pypi.org:
-Instructions on how to build and run locally can be found further down in this document.

 ```console
 $ pip install kuksa-client
 ```

+If you want to install from sources instead see [Building and running a local version](#building-and-running-a-local-version).

 After you have installed the kuksa-client package via pip you can run the test client CLI directly by executing: